MeianAizouInochi/Candy-Catch/README.md

 # Candy-Catch
-Just a Simple Candy Catch Game
+Just a Simple 2D Candy Catch Game
+This Game is Still Under Development.